evbaruch/DBProject_323916403_3244999390_021679857/README.md

 ## Third Normal Form (3NF)

-By definition, schema R is in Third Normal Form (3NF) if for every X->Y in F, whene F is the set of dependencies in R, one of the following holds:
+By definition, schema R is in Third Normal Form (3NF) if for every X->Y in F, where F is the set of dependencies in R, one of the following holds:

- - X is a superkey of R or
+- X is a superkey of R, or
- - for each A in Y, either A in X or A is an attribute in a key
+- for each A in Y, either A is in X or A is an attribute in a key

 Let's see for every schema:

 - **Customer**

   - Dependencies:
-    - CustomerID -> FirstName, LastName, Adrress, Email, DateOfBirth, ContactNumber
+    - CustomerID -> FirstName, LastName, Address, Email, DateOfBirth, ContactNumber

-  CustomerID is a superkey of Customer, conclusion: Customer is in 3NF.
+  CustomerID is a superkey of Customer.
+Conclusion: Customer is in 3NF.

 - **Account**

   - Dependencies:
-    - AccountID -> Balance, DateOpned, AccountStatus
+    - AccountID -> Balance, DateOpened, AccountStatus

-  AccountID is a superkey of Account, conclusion: Account is in 3NF.
+  AccountID is a superkey of Account.
+Conclusion: Account is in 3NF.

 - **Transaction**

   - Dependencies:
     - TransactionID -> TransactionType, TransactionDate, Amount, AccountID

-  TrasactionID is a superkey of Transaction, conclusion: Trasaction is in 3NF.
+  TransactionID is a superkey of Transaction.
+Conclusion: Transaction is in 3NF.

 - **Branch**

   - Dependencies:
     - BranchID -> BranchName, BranchAddress, BranchPhoneNumber

-  BranchID is a superkey of Branch, conclusion: Branch is in 3NF.
+  BranchID is a superkey of Branch.
+Conclusion: Branch is in 3NF.

 - **DirectDebit**

   - Dependencies:
     - IDDebit -> StartDate, TypeDebit, Amount, IDAccount

-  IDDebit is a superkey of DirectDebit, conclusion: DirectDebit is in 3NF.
+  IDDebit is a superkey of DirectDebit.
+Conclusion: DirectDebit is in 3NF.